Completing Your Master’s Degree

 Page numbering

-• All pages must be numbered with the exception of the title page and advisor approval page.
+• All pages must be numbered with the exception of the title page.

 • Preliminary pages (e.g. table of contents, dedication page, acknowledgments, abstract, etc.) that precede the main text are numbered with lower case Roman numerals beginning with numeral i.
 Page numbers are placed in the upper right-hand corner one inch from both sides of the paper.